GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

 ``EXTNAME = EXTRADATA`` and an ``EXTVER`` that matches the slice's ``EXTVER``, in this case is would be ``1``.

+..
+TODO: Need to revisit below after working on tables section

 Represent a table as a FITS binary table in an ``AstroData`` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One first needs to create a table, either an :class:`astropy.table.Table` or a :class:`~astropy.io.fits.BinTableHDU`.
 See the |astropy| documentation on tables and this manual's :ref:`section <tables>` dedicated to tables for